alfovo/pretty/_posts/2018-03-20-nina-karma.md

 ## Prototype

-After settling on a brand-mark and icon set, I created a prototype for single page microsite that highlighted Nina's service offerings, testimonials and life coaching philosophy.
+After settling on a brand-mark and icon set, I created a prototype for single page microsite that highlighted Nina's service offerings, testimonials and an included an easy scheduling interface.

 {% include nk_pages5.html %}

 ## Conclusion
-To design a scheduling application for an aspiring life coach in Washington D.C., I used in-depth interviews and surveys to better understand her customer base and their interactions with the interface.
+To help a life coach in Washington D.C. expand her business to new customers, I used in-depth interviews and surveys to better understand her customer base and their interactions with the interface.
 I found that the majority of people are interested in trying a life coach, but convenience is key for keeping them engaged.

 I would like to expand on these findings by following up with her customers who are most frequently using the her website to schedule appointments in a few months.
-I also would like to add more information about Nina's life coaching philosophy once we create the copy.